 Ireland plans to increase taxes to target high emitters.

-Groundbreaking research by Fraunhofer Institute and the ICCT on hybrids and “their a large deviation between on-road CO2 emissions and fuel efficiency and the official vehicle type-approval values” also continued circulating in news outlets throughout Europe this month.
-Showcasing the fact that real-world emission detection is paramount.
-It is also important to note that, according to The Times, over "6,000 coronavirus deaths in the UK could have been avoided if the victims had breathed clean air.”
+Groundbreaking research by Fraunhofer Institute and the ICCT on hybrids and “their large deviation between on-road CO2 emissions and fuel efficiency and the official vehicle type-approval values” also continued circulating in news outlets throughout Europe this month.
+This showcases the fact that real-world emission detection is paramount.
+It is also important to note that, according to The Times, more than "6,000 coronavirus deaths in the U.K. could have been avoided if the victims had breathed clean air.”

 Furthermore, manufacturers who do not meet the criteria for acceptable CO2 levels can redeem or purchase CO2 credits from other manufacturers to avoid penalties.
 An Automobile Propre article states, “those who don't reach their targets will be subject to a penalty of 95 euros per gram of excess multiplied by the number of cars sold."